stennety/mywebsite/_posts/2020-01-04-Install-dotnet-core-in-Raspberry-Pi.md

 ## Context
 I recently developed a dotnet core command line application, and I needed to run it on my Raspberry Pi, using a cron to automate its execution.
 In order to run the application I had to install dotnet core on Raspberry.
+In this post you'll find all the steps I performed to do it.

 ![_config.yml]({{ site.baseurl }}/images/raspberrypi_version.png)
-Here are all the steps I performed:

 # Install
 ## Download dotnet core for ARM